rohansaw/Covid-USElection-Correlation/README.md

 - **Option2:** Building the html files: We have built several graphs with plotly.
 You can see the code of each graph in the mainfolder: They start with ``plot_``.
 The plotting methods are also called in the [main method](https://github.com/rohansaw/Covid-USElection-Correlation/blob/60cdbad170d608cdcac6738a4ba8e7855f54b07a/main.py#L10).
 You have now two choices: To build the html files you use the method ``fig.write_html`` which are commented out.
 You can also start each plot via ``fig.show()``.

 We further built a dashboard (usage described above).
-If you want to start it locally, you will have to use [serve](https://www.npmjs.com/package/serve) from npm (which builds a local server).
+If you want to start it locally, you will have to use [serve](https://www.npmjs.com/package/serve) from npm (which starts a local server).
 But we recommend using the already deployed website on https://lasklu.github.io/.
 You can find a description of each graph at the left side of the dashboard.

 ## Tasks
 ### Task 1 - Dataset acquisition